Zandu Realty

-Zandu Realty Limited (formerly Zandu Pharmaceutical Works Limited) is an international pharmaceutical company based in Mumbai, India.
-Company's core business of manufacturing and dealing in ayurvedic and medicinal preparations.
+Zandu Care Limited (formerly Zandu Pharmaceutical Works Limited) is an Indian multinational pharmaceutical company based in Kolkata.
+Its core business is manufacturing and dealing in Ayurvedic and medicinal preparations and owned by Emami.

 History

-Established in 1910 by Pattani, Prime Minister of the erstwhile state of Bhavnagar with Zandu Bhatt, Zandu went public in 1919 with the issuance of stocks.
+Established in 1910 by Prabhashankar Pattani, Prime Minister of the erstwhile state of Bhavnagar with Zandu Bhatt, Zandu went public in 1919 with the issuance of stocks.